tgdrive/rdebrid-ui/README.md

     restart: always

 ```

+### Deploy With Cloudflare Pages
+- Fork this repository.
+- Create a new Cloudflare Pages project and connect it to your forked repository.
+- Add `pnpm build:client` as the build command.
+- Add `build/client` in Build output.
+- Add Environment Variables in the Cloudflare Pages settings.
+- Deploy the project.

 **Note**: `AUTH_REAL_DEBRID_ID` and `AUTH_REAL_DEBRID_SECRET` are required for Real-Debrid authentication.
 It will be generated through UI when you login first time make sure you copy those and use it here.Its a one time process.
 ## Environment Variables